-To decide how much coverage and policy limits you need, you’ll need to understand the importance of replacement costs vs. actual costs:
+To decide how much home insurance coverage and policy limits you need, you’ll need to understand the importance of replacement costs versus actual costs:

-- Replacement cost value (RCV) – This would replace your possessions with similar items at their current market value, so it does not factor into depreciation.
-The downside is that the annual premiums for RCV policies tend to be about 10 percent higher than ACV ones.
+- Replacement cost value (RCV): This would replace your possessions with similar items at their current market value, so it does not factor into depreciation.
+The downside is that the annual premiums for RCV policies tend to be about 10% higher than ACV ones.
 To make sure you get enough for reimbursement, your coverage should equal the full RCV of your home.

 The market value, which includes the price of your land, depends on the real estate market.
-If your dwelling coverage drops below 80 percent of the RCV of your home, your insurance company may reduce the amount it will pay on a claim.
+If your dwelling coverage drops below 80% of the RCV of your home, your insurance company may reduce the amount it will pay on a claim.

 As you shop for a quote, the agent or online app will ask for some basic information about your house, such as:

 - The type of construction.